gb92/personal-site-eleventy/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: Gavin Benedict's Comments
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ''

 ---
 Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Forestry CMS](https://forestry.io/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
 It also gives you a well organised